Skip to content

 In media, it is already clear how the basic production function has changed.
 Media production used to be a linear process involving few producers, scarce distribution channels (cinemas, expensive film rolls), and an audience with very little choice.
 And now it's a chaotic process involving millions of people, multiple cheap distribution channels, and an audience flooded with other things to watch.
 In such a world, the biggest winners are those who can facilitate rapid experimentation, tap into the broadest talent pool, and double down on whatever seems to appeal to the audience.
 TikTok does this well.

 The same production function is trickling down to the rest of the economy.
-On the marketing front, all consumer products depend on content and social media and are subject to the dame dynamics.
+On the marketing front, all consumer products depend on content and social media and are subject to the same dynamics.
 This is true for cosmetics as it is for cars and real estate.
 But even on the production front, value is concentrated in the few companies that are able to tap into the largest possible talent pool and are agile enough to take advantage of emerging opportunities.

 So, if you want to understand where the world is going, don't ask average bosses what they prefer or who they favor.
 Instead, ask exceptional bosses how they work.
 One of these bosses is Jensen Huang, the CEO of Nvidia — the fastest-growing company of the past few years.
 Nvidia designs and configures some of the most advanced hardware ever made, and it does so by tapping into thousands of employees in hundreds of locations who have incredible freedom in determining how and when they work.